Regulations of the Ballet Teachers’ Workshop Scholarships

 9. Only students of teachers who have paid the annual teachers’ registration fee are eligible to enter the scholarships.
 It is incumbent on the teachers to ensure they enter students into the correct section.
 Any entries that are incomplete, incorrect or not accompanied by full payment of the required & accurate fee will not be processed.

-10. Full-time students are eligible to enter providing they enter under the name of their full-time school and the entry form is signed by the principal.
+10. Full-time students are eligible to enter providing they enter under the name of their full-time school.

 11. Students who have previously won a section are entitled to re-enter the same section.